AngularJS vs. ReactJS: Key Differences and Migration Considerations

-AngularJS is set to reach community support end of life in December, leaving many companies who have yet to migrate from AngularJS quickly searching for a suitable migration path.
+AngularJS has reached community support end of life, leaving many companies who have yet to migrate from AngularJS quickly searching for a suitable migration path.
 Unfortunately, migrations from AngularJS are more akin to a rewrite than a typical migration.
-That means finding a framework that minimizes the difficulty and extent of a rewrite important.
+That means finding an AngularJS alternative that minimizes the difficulty and extent of a rewrite important.
 However, finding a framework that also aligns with the functionality of the application and offers a stable, long-term platform for ongoing innovation is just as important.

 In this blog, we compare some of the features and functionalities of AngularJS vs. ReactJS, with special attention to factors that will impact migration decisions.